brandoncox/ocp-dynatrace/readme.md

 * access to the Dynatrace operator

 Steps to install
-sign up for dynatrace trial here: https://www.dynatrace.com/signup/ deploy dyna.sh
+* sign up for dynatrace trial here: https://www.dynatrace.com/signup/
+* go to infrastructure -> Kubernetes -> Connect automatically via Dynatrace operator
+* Create a new token and copy the commands to install the operator